preciofishbone/OmniaFx/docs/tutorials/omnia-learn/call-apis-externally/README.md

     | ClientId | extension id |
     | ClientSecret | a secret of the extension |

-    > You should first call your own Omnia extension APIs, then it can call to other extensions with their fx.
-This way, you can easily maintain the fx changes.
+    > You should first call to your own Omnia extension APIs, then using other fx nuget.
+So that you can maintain the fx changes.